Is your child suddenly withdrawn, anxious, or struggling with unexplained fears?

 7. Refugee and War Experiences

-Children forced to flee their homes due to war, political unrest, or persecution face a unique set of traumas.
+This is one of the lesser talked about types of childhood trauma, but it affects millions worldwide.
 They often experience PTSD, isolation, and identity crises , all of which can affect long-term mental health.

 8. Medical Trauma